Permits for 2023 become available on 18 April 2023 at 9 a.m.

 Zone 3 covers Matkajoki River and parts of Kettujoki River.

-In this zone a maximum number of three (a) persons can purchase an angling permit for the same day.
+In this zone a maximum number of three (3) persons can purchase an angling permit for the same day.

 Zone 4 covers Vaskojoki River between Paatari and Kutusuvanto.

 Permit quota for this zone is 71 fishing days.
 There is no daily quota.

 Zone 5 covers Vaskojoki River between Kutusuvanto and Lake Vaskojärvi.